Snawoot/Snawoot.github.io/ppp-over-http2/README.md

 	"HTTP/1.1 200" ""
 ```

-It's just an invocation of `chat` program with encoded login-password pair passed as a phone number.
-Similarly, connection can be started with `sudo pppd call vpn-lite` command.
+It's just an invocation of `chat` program with an encoded login-password pair passed as a "phone number".
+Similarly, you can start the connection with `sudo pppd call vpn-lite` command.

-Of course, it will use HTTP/1.1 instead, but maybe it's for the better - there will be no overhead for HTTP/2 frame encoding/decoding.
-Speed looks a bit better, but likely within error margin:
+Of course, this uses HTTP/1.1 instead, but maybe that's for the better - there's no overhead from HTTP/2 frame encoding/decoding.
+Speed looks a bit better, but likely within the error margin:

 ![speedtest](speedtest2.png)